 * Says no date set for new swearing-in ceremony

-* Top supreme court judge says Chavez and VP Maduro remain
+* Top supreme court judge says Chavez and VP Maduro remain in roles

 * Big rally planned for Thursday in Caracas